fuseraft/kiwi-vscode/README.md

 ## Usage

-Simply open your Kiwi files with a `.🥝` or `.ki` extension, and the extension will automatically provide syntax highlighting.
+Simply open your Kiwi files with a `.🥝` or `.kiwi` extension, and the extension will automatically provide syntax highlighting.

 ## Contributing